azuqua/cassanknex/README.md

 # CassanKnex

-A CQL query builder written in the spirit of [Knex](knexjs.org) for [CQL 3.1.x](http://docs.datastax.com/en/cql/3.1/cql/cql_reference/cqlReferenceTOC.html).
+An Apache Cassandra CQL query builder with support for the DataStax NodeJS driver, written in the spirit of [Knex](knexjs.org) for [CQL 3.1.x](http://docs.datastax.com/en/cql/3.1/cql/cql_reference/cqlReferenceTOC.html).

 ## Why